tamu-edu-students/CSCE606-leetplanner-2.0/docs_project2/user_guide.md

 	- Notes section remains editable if you have the proper permission (Owner or Can Edit Notes).

 #### Text Chat

+The Text Chat is located in the right-most column of the lobby and provides a way for participants to communicate in real-time without voice.

+* **Sending Messages: At the bottom of the chat column, type your message into the text area and click "Send".
+* Viewing Messages: Your message will instantly appear in the chat history for everyone in the lobby.
+Messages are broadcast in real-time using Turbo Streams.
+* Message Format: Each message in the chat feed displays the sender's first name, a timestamp, and the content of their message.

+### Guru (AI Assistant)

+Guru is your personal AI assistant, powered by Google's Gemini API.
+You can ask it anything from general knowledge questions to complex algorithm explanations or code debugging.
+Guru is designed to be a "sarcastic but helpful" coding expert.

+How to Use Guru
+1. Navigate to the "Guru" page from the main sidebar.
+2. The chat history will load.
+If it's your first time, Guru will greet you.
+3. Type your question into the large text area at the bottom of the page.
+4. Click the "Send Message" button.
+The page will reload with your question and Guru's response added to the chat history.

+Chat History
+Your conversation with Guru is saved in your browser session, so you can continue it later.
+To start a fresh conversation, click the "Clear Chat" button at the top of the chat history.

 ### Logout